owanhunte/unicorn-zoo/README.md

 > This Next.js web application, named _Unicorn Zoo_, was developed by me, [Owan Hunte](https://owanhunte.com), as part of my Code Fellows Instructor Technical Qualifying Interview.

+## Demo

+https://unicorn-zoo.vercel.app (you'll need to login with a Google account)

 ## Local Development

 **NOTE**: I prefer Yarn over NPM as my package manager of choice so this project uses Yarn.